jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   python3 -m unittest

-and the terminal shows a passing test
+and it shows a passing test

 .. code-block:: python